EnoobongEbiobowei/Over-the-Wire/README.md

-# Bandit Level 0 → Level 1
+#Bandit Level 1 → Level 2

-$ ssh bandit0@bandit.labs.overthewire.org -p 2220
+$bandit1@bandit:~$ ls
+-
+#To access content of this file , you will need to add (./) to make it an executable file
+bandit1@bandit:~$ cat ./-
-bandit0@bandit.labs.overthewire.org's password:login with the password
+displays the password to next level